Bouleau. This is the French word for birch. I learned it from Bernard and Francine, whom you saw a couple posts back, in New Brunswick…

 White (or “paper”) birch gets its bright color from a compound called betulin, which is arranged in the cells of the outer bark to reflect the sunlight.
 Rapid freezing and thawing in winter climates can severely damage a tree; and while some trees compensate with craggy outer layers of dead cells that can crack without damaging anything alive, birch and its smooth-skinned cousin beech have adapted with a surface water can’t seep into, and a light color that reflects away the sun’s heat to help stave off rapid heating on one side of the tree, during the day.
 (It doesn’t always work; you’ll find quite a few trees with deep, vertical “frost cracks”.
-Over the course of ensuing winters, water will continue to work its way into these crevices, then freeze, making them even wider and contributing to a gaping wound that can foster rot, and if it becomes too deep, eventually lead to the tree’s tragic demise.
+Over the course of ensuing winters, water will continue to work its way into these crevices, then freeze, expanding and making them even wider.
+This can contribute to a gaping wound that can foster rot, and if it becomes too deep, eventually leads to the tree’s tragic demise.
 Alas.)

 In addition to being a well-colored defence mechanism, betulin is a waterphobic (water-hating) particle, and incredibly flammable, which means that birch bark is waterproof, and particularly fine for starting everyone’s fires.